“I have to get out of the city: I can’t take it anymore.”

 “Seriously, the smell of manure is making me nauseated.
 I’m going to wait in the car.”

 Cross this town off the list.

 Life is compromise, married life doubly so.
 A year later, we manage to agree on a small town that’s less than an hour away from a moderately large city, an oasis of urbanity plopped firmly in fly-over country.
 Our new house is close enough to a main road that, with a prevailing wind, you can catch the sounds of a metropolis drifting by.
-The amount of actual land that comes with the house is surprising small, but since it extends from the house on all but the north side (which demarcates our border with our neighbor with a wide gravel path) I’m happy.
+The amount of actual land that comes with the house is surprisingly small, but since it extends from the house on all but the north side (which demarcates our border with our neighbor with a wide gravel path) I’m happy.
 I can work with that.
 Now I just have to work on de-citifying my family.
-This proves to be more difficult than I anticipate.
+This proves to be more difficult than I anticipated.

 “Mummy!
 There’s a really big dog outside.”

 “That’s a deer.”